-The following is a list of health care Providers and types of information that we may request or disclose to help in your treatment payment of your claims or other operational purposes:
+The following is a non-exclusive list of health care Providers and types of information that we may request or disclose to help in your treatment payment of your claims or other operational purposes:

 - 1. Other insurance carriers or group health plans;

 - 2. Any other institution providing care, treatment, consultation, drugs or supplies;

 - 3. Clinics, Hospitals, long-term care or other medical facility; or

 - 4. Physicians, dentists, pharmacists or other physical or behavioral health care Providers.

 - 5. Billing statements;

 - 6. Claim records;

-- 7. Correspondence;
+- 7. Correspondence:

 - 8. Dental records;

 - 9. Diagnostic imaging reports;

 - 10. Hospital records (including nursing records and progress notes);

 - 11. Laboratory reports; and

 - 12. Medical records.

 We are required by law to protect your personal and health information.
 We must obtain prior written authorization from you before we release any information not related to routine treatment, payment and operational purposes.
-You may request a copy of our Notice of Privacy Practices by calling our Member Services department or visiting Our Website at ambetter.coordinatedcarehealth.com.
+You may request a copy of our Notice of Privacy Practices by calling our Member Services department at 1-877-687-1197 (TDD/TTY) 1-866-862-9380, or visiting Our Website at ambetter.coordinatedcarehealth.com.